es-progress/shell/docs/lib/db.md

-# DataBase
+# Database

-Functions for MySQL databases.
+Functions for managing MySQL databases, including data export, structure export, querying, and more.

 ---

 ## db-dump-data-db

 Dump full DB.
 Only data (each record on a separate row) is exported with no table structures.
-This could be useful for debugging as it allows a readable diff for changes in data.
+This can be valuable for debugging as it enables readable diffs for changes in data.

 **Usage**